Home >

-Tarhe, (pronounced Tar-Hay) Grand Sachem of the Wyandot Nation was 6'4" tall in an era when few men of the day were even 6'.
+Tarhe, (pronounced Tar-Hay) Grand Sachem of the Wyandotte Nation was 6'4" tall in an era when few men of the day were even 6'.
 Chief Tarhe's Indian name is supposed to mean crane or tall fowl, but this is a mistake according to the Wyandots.

 Crane is merely a nickname given him by the French because of his height and slender build.
 Chief Tarhe had no English name, but the Americans adopted the French nickname.
+It is thought that the Wyandottetranslation of his name meant the tree.

-In response to this attack the governor of Virginia, John Murray, the 4th Earl of Dunmore, sent troops to try and settle the Indian conflicts.
+In response to this attack the governor of Virginia, John Murray, the 4th Earl of Dunmore, sent more troops to settle the conflicts.
 As word spread among the Native Americans of the advancing military force, more than 1200 Shawnee warriors gathered near where Point Pleasant is located today.
 The 32 year old Tarhe accompanied Chief Cornstalk to this battle.
 This conflict was referred to as "Lord Dunmore's War."

-At first, the indian coalition encountered Colonel Lewis' brigade.
+At first, the Native American coalition encountered Colonel Lewis' brigade.
 There were heavy casualties on both sides.
 Then Lord Dunmore's men arrived and joined the battle.
 This forced a retreat by the indians.
 Realizing that the situation could only get worse, Chief Cornstalk asked for a peace.
 Under the terms of this treaty, the Indians gave up all their prisoners and promised not to go south of the Ohio River.
 Likewise, the English colonists would not go north of the Ohio River.

 Tarhe helped negotiate many treaties during the time he was Grand Sachem.
 He repeatedly attempted to hold his tribe together and to serve other tribes in the area as well.